Covariants, Invariant Subsets, and First Integrals: Appendix: Ind-varieties and ind-semigroups

 \begin{defn} \strut \be \item An ind-variety $\VVV$ is called {\it affine} if it admits a filtration such that all $\VVV_{k}$ are affine.
 It follows that any filtration of $\VVV$ has this property. \item The {\it algebra of regular functions\/} on $\VVV=\bigcup \VVV_{k}$ is defined as

 It will always be regarded as a topological algebra with the obvious topology as an inverse limit of finitely generated algebras.
-For any morphism $\phi\colon \VVV \to \WWW$ the induced homomorphism $\phi^{*}\colon\OOO(\WWW) \to \OOO(\VVV)$ is continuous.
+The homomorphism $\phi^{*}\colon\OOO(\WWW) \to \OOO(\VVV)$ induced by any morphism $\phi\colon \VVV \to \WWW$ is continuous.
 Moreover, an affine ind-variety $\VVV$ is uniquely determined by the topological algebra $\OOO(\VVV)$. \item The {\it Zariski tangent space\/} of an ind-variety $\VVV=\bigcup_{k}\VVV_{k}$ is defined in the obvious way: